Frequently Asked Questions

 This is a complex area and you need to give us detailed instructions so that we can advise you properly but, in short, any work done to the property including: bathroom makeovers, kitchen renovations, pergolas and decks need to be disclosed.

-If a building permit was obtained and a registered builder is named as the builder, then the works are generally covered by the builder’s insurance and copy permits and associated documents should be attached to the Section 32.
+If a building permit was obtained and a registered builder is named as the builder, then the works are generally covered by the builder’s insurance and copy permits and associated documents should be attached to the Section 32 Statement.

 If a building permit was obtained and you are named as the builder OR no permit was obtained, then an Owner Builder Report should be obtained and provided to a purchaser before the Contract is signed.
 Depending on the value of the works, insurance may also be required.

-Please ask us if you have queries about this.
+Please Contact Us if you have queries about this.
 It is not worth losing a sale because you did not understand your legal obligations.

 What is the “Cooling Off Period”?